Foreign Transfers (non-SEPA)

 • Exchange rate (for more details on this, see below)

-• Correspondance bank:
+• Correspondence bank:

 The correspondence bank is the one that the domestic bank has a business relationship with in order to do international transfers.